iz2k/pi-radio-bonnet/README.md

 ``` bash
  arecord -c2 -r 48000 -f S32_LE -t wav -V stereo | sudo aplay
 ```
 The python software allows seeking radio stations by using left and right arrows.
 The up and down arrows allow changing the volume tin the mixer.
-The PS filed (Radio Station) and RadioText field of the RDS signal, if available, is also shown under the tuned frequency.
+The PS field (Radio Station) and RadioText field of the RDS signal, if available, is also shown under the tuned frequency.

 ![Radio Receiver Software](img/RadioReceiverSw.png)